-Maricopa Community Colleges support former foster youth through its Bridging Success program, which connects students who have experienced foster care to basic needs, academic resources, and campus champions who can help them navigate the college environment.
-Florida International University's Fostering Panther Pride program provides success coaches and mentors for former foster youth and helps to connect them to campus and community supports.
+former foster youth through its Bridging Success program, which connects students who have experienced foster care to basic needs, academic resources, and campus champions who can help them navigate the college environment.
+Florida International University's provides success coaches and mentors for former foster youth and helps to connect them to campus and community supports.
 Connecting these students to resources that make the transition to college easier can alleviate the equity gaps in college access and completion between them and students who have direct familial support.